 During pregnancy, estrogen increases the length of the growing phase of hair follicles often resulting in a thicker and healthier-looking head of hair.
 However, nails may also become more brittle and soft due to increased estrogen levels.

 Conversely, as estrogen levels fall after giving birth, women tend to shed more hair.
 You might see clumps of hair falling out after a shower or brushing, which is a normal occurrence.

 Most women find their hair returns to its normal growth and texture within four to six months after giving birth.

 To prepare a woman for birth, the body secretes pregnancy hormones, including one known as relaxin, to loosen joints and ligaments.
-Relaxin not only relaxes ligaments in a woman’s pelvis to prepare her for labour and delivery, but it also stretches joints and ligaments all over the body.
+Relaxin not only relaxes ligaments in a woman’s pelvis to prepare her for labor and delivery, but it also stretches joints and ligaments all over the body.
 This can lead to back pain and sciatica, or pain along the sciatic nerve — which starts in the lower back and runs through the backside and down the leg.

-Another change in the skin during pregnancy includes stimulation of pigment-producing cells by female sex hormones so that they produce more melanin pigments (dark colored pigments).
+Another change in the skin during pregnancy includes stimulation of pigment-producing cells by female sex hormones so that they produce more melanin pigments (dark-colored pigments).
 This type of pigmentation is increased with sun exposure and can be prevented by using natural SPFs.